zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  Wendy says, “You get nearly no nutrients.”
 “You get near ly no” means you get almost no nutrients.
 A “nutrient” is a vitamin, a mine ral, or another part of the food that you eat that helps you become strong and keeps yo u healthy.
 So nutrients are good things.
 The food also has “no dieta ry fiber.”
 “Dietary fiber,” or simply “fiber,” is a kind of food or part of food then you eat but it cannot be used by the body (the fiber), but it helps keep the food mo ving through your body, and that is dietary fiber’s purpose.
 Salads, whole grains – these have, typically, a lot of dietary fiber.
 She says the cereal is “full of sugar.”
 “Sugar,” sometimes called “sucrose” or “glucose,” is the sweet tasting part of food.
 “Sugar” has a couple of different meanings in English, as does the word “fat.”
 Take a look at our Learning Guide for additional explanations of both of  these terms.

 Ichirou is not sure he wants to continue dating Wendy.
 He says, “I really like Wendy, but I’m not sure how long I can take this.”
 Whe n we say we “can take” something, we mean we are able to continue doing this,  listening to this, without becoming angry or upset.
 It means to tolerate somethin g – to “take” something.
 “I can’t take this music” – I can’t tolerate this music, I  cannot listen to this music anymore.
 He says Wendy “has the best of intentions, but wi ll my stomach ever forgive me if I keep going out with her?”
-The expressio n “the best of intentions” means that the person wants to do something well; they w ant to do something that is good, but that’s not actually what they do.
+The expressio n “the best of intentions” means that the person wants to do something well; they want to do something that is good, but that’s not actually what they do.
 You r “intention” is your desire, what you want to happen, but sometimes our intentions a re not the same as what we actually do.
 Wendy has the best of intentions, she “me ans well” we might also say, but poor Ichirou doesn’t think he can continue g oing out with her because she keeps criticizing the kind of food that he eats.

 Now let’s listen to the dialogue, this time at a norma l speed.